Outdoor Games You can Play With Your Puppy

 1. Dogs Chasing Bubbles

 It doesn’t get easier than this.
-Purchase inexpensive bubbles with a bubble blower.
+Purchase some dog safe bubble solution with a bubble blower – this bubble solution is a great option and it happens to be peanut butter flavored!
 Find a chair in the shade, and start blowing.
 The small balls of soap and light are fascinating to most pups.
 With a slight breeze, the bubbles should move fast enough to provide energetic play for your pup.
 For more fun, try the extra-large bubble kits and blow enormous bubbles.
 These huge, slow-moving balls are irresistible to most dogs, and you’ll be delighted at how surprised a puppy can be when they pop the bubble.
 Some pet stores and online sites even sell dog bubble blowers, reducing your work to the time it takes to set it up.
 However, the social interaction of the activity is key for some pets, so don’t switch out your discount store bubble set too quickly.

 2. Hose Play With Your Puppy